 Blackmail marks Alfred Hitchcock’s return to some of his favorite themes: the connection between love and duty, sex and violence.

-In his very sound film, Hitchcock explores, intelligently and fascinatingly, what happens when laws are enforced by flawed people.
+In his very first sound film, Hitchcock explores, intelligently and fascinatingly, what happens when laws are enforced by flawed people.
 Hitchcock was, of course, always intrigued by human frailty and he does a fantastic job toying with things like guilt, loyalty, and responsibility.
 For example, the cop finds himself in a difficult moral conundrum — does he have the courage to arrest the woman he loves?
 When push comes to shove, who would win the battle, duty or love?

 Based on Charles Bennett’s (Reap the Wild Wind and Night of the Demon) stage play of the same name, adapted by Hitchcock, Michael Powell (The Red Shoes and Peeping Tom), and Benn Levy, Blackmail was prepared as a silent movie, but halfway through the shooting the director’s bosses told him to turn it into a talkie.
 Hitchcock had to re-shoot many sequences, adding sound here and there.